 Our children experience and enjoy a range of experiences linked to music and drama: The Nutcracker Ballet by a touring company; a WWII themed drama workshop and play; opportunity for KS2 to perform at the local Palace Theatre as part of Southend Makes Music and The Cliffs Pavilion with the Junior Music Festival; and Year 2 to perform at the Infant Music Festival.
 Our children have opportunities to perform where they learn an instrument individually.
 KS2 as a whole choir at the Christmas Carol concert and other key events; KS1 perform an annual Nativity; Reception share a Nativity play; Year 5 perform a yearly performance of the story of Easter; and Year 6 produce an annual musical production to celebrate leaving primary school.

-We invite experts, speakers and guests into our school to work with our children, including novelists, dramatists, artists, musicians, foreign language experts and representatives from local services.
+We invite experts, speakers and guests into our school to work with our children, including novelists, dramatists, artists, musicians, foreign language experts; representatives from local services including our local MP.

 We value learning outside of the classroom and our children enjoy a range of educational visits, sporting and music festival experiences.
 Here are some examples of local visits children enjoy at OLOL: